MinenMaster/Personal-Website/README.md

 ## 🏁 Goal
 The goal of this website is to be appealing to informatics companies in hopes to get hired for my fourth year of IMS and hopefully get my certificate in informatics specializing in application development

-## 🚦 Roadmap
-- Finish the rough design
-- Finish the layout
-- Determine a good color scheme
-- Finish the backend
-- Finish the frontend
-- Finalize the design

 ## ✅ Requirements

 ### Personal Data